riboflavin/test-framer-sync/compare/granola-vs-otter-ai.md

 * Recordings: is there support for saving and playing back audio and video recordings of meetings?
 ## Evaluating Granola and Otter.ai
 ### Granola
-- Minimal, user-friendly app – feels like a regular notepad
-- No meeting bot needed, works on any platform by listening on device (more discreet)
-- Custom templates for notes yield tailored summaries
-- Accurate transcription quality helps fill in details you miss
+* Granola works by listening directly on your device without needing a meeting bot, includes custom note templates for summaries, and provides accurate transcription to capture missed details.
+The app is currently MacOS-only with limited integrations, lacks multi-user collaboration features, and offers basic transcript editing capabilities as a newer product.

 ### Otter.ai
-- Easy to use; intuitive interface and live editing of transcripts
-- Strong free plan with generous transcription limits
-- Seamless integration with Zoom & calendar for auto-recording meetings
-- Transcription errors with accents or fast speech (not as accurate as human)
+* Otter.ai provides live transcript editing and integrates with Zoom and calendars for automatic meeting recording, with a free plan that includes substantial transcription allowances.
+The service struggles with accented speech and rapid conversation, only works in English, and sometimes requires manual correction of speaker identification in transcripts.
 ## Comparison table
-Some individuals or organizations may prefer Granola for its ease of use and compatibility with in-person meetings and local recording.
-However, both tools lack deep integrations with popular platforms like HubSpot and Notion, limiting their overall utility in enhancing productivity during meetings.

-On the other hand, Otter.ai offers integration with Zoom and calendars, making it suitable for users who heavily rely on these tools for scheduling and communication.
-Nevertheless, its limited integrations and lack of an automation engine may hinder users looking for a comprehensive solution to streamline their meeting processes effectively.
+Small teams and freelancers who primarily do in-person meetings or want local recordings would find Granola useful, though they'll need to handle follow-up tasks manually.
+The Mac-only desktop app and English-only support limit its reach, but the simple interface makes it accessible for basic meeting capture needs.

+Remote teams and companies heavily using Zoom will gravitate toward Otter.ai for its calendar integration and mobile apps, despite its limited third-party integrations.
+While it works well for virtual meetings, the lack of automation features means users still need other tools to actually execute on meeting outcomes and action items.
 | Feature                           | Granola               | Otter.ai              |
 |-----------------------------------|-----------------------|-----------------------|
 | Trial/Free Plan                   | ✅ Free plan (limited) | ✅ Free plan          |